phoeningo/cs2star/README.md

          particles.star is the extracted particles meta when you extract particles using RELION

-cs2star_plus.sh can be used for more types of jobs in cryoSPARC, [even when you extract particles in cryoSPARC, it will also works.], Please contact me to get further usage.
+cs2star_plus.sh can be used for more types of jobs in cryoSPARC, [even when you extract particles in cryoSPARC, it will also work.], Please contact me to get further usage.